rosshaden/Police-Stop-and-Search-City-of-London-Geospatial-Analysis/README.md

 Source: BBC

+# Metropolitan Police Stop and Search Analysis (June 2017 - July 2020)

 Stop and search is a hot topic as of late.
 Some view it as a neccessary evil to help curb violent crime, while others see it as an inherently predatory and even racist practice.
 Seeking a deeper understanding of the topic, we aquired multiple datasets spanning from mid 2017 to July 2020, and began to answer what we perceive to be questions of great importance.

-The data was acquired from the offcial UK Police repository at data.police.uk/data.
+The data was acquired from the official UK Police repository data.police.uk/data

-# Metropolitan Police Stop and Search Analysis (June 2017 - July 2020)

-### Percent distribution of all stop and search by London borough
+### Percent distribution of all stop and search incidents by London borough
 ![header](./images/london2.png)

 ## This analysis set out to answer the following questions: